Netflix/metaflow-ui/docs/plugin-system.md

 run-header plugin will be rendered below run details to collapsable element.

+### run-tab

+run-tab plugin will be rendered as a new tab in runs view.
+Next to DAG, Timeline and Task tabs.
+Better for plugins that needs more screen space.

 ## task-details

 task-details plugin will be rendered below task details to collapsable element.